polarman1987/TechQuest/README.md

 How to view the site.

 Simply have Bootstrap intalled on your computer and the pages will automatically link to css/bootstrap.min.css and the bootstrap js files at the end of the body tags.
+All the .html files are the individual pages and then there is a single .css file which contains the sites custom styling.
+The quiz.html is linked to the quiz.js file.

 Motivation behind the site?